Military Engineer Services (India)

-The Military Engineer Services (MES) is an inter-service organisation with military and civilian components of its officers and subordinate staff.
+The Military Engineer Services (MES) is an inter-service organization with military and civilian components of its officers and subordinate staff.
 MES is one of the oldest and largest government defence infrastructure-development agencies in India.
 Construction work is done with contracts, but maintenance is conducted by departmentally-employed labour (DEL) and contracts.
 MES is primarily employed in engineering and construction for the Indian Armed Forces, including the Army, Navy, Air Force, the Ordnance Factory Board, and the DRDO.
 It is also involved in complex projects, including hospitals, airfields, buildings, workshops, roads, runways, hangars, dockyards, airport terminals, sewage treatment plants, solar plants wharves, and other marine structures.
 MES has been entrusted with the construction of the Indian National War Memorial.